kahlil/grunt-guides/scripts/01-getting-started.md

 Node.js is a platform that allows you to run JavaScript files right on your computer.
 You don't have to know anything about it in order to run Grunt.js but you can find out more at nodejs.org.

 npm is installed with Node by default.
-It is a command line tool that allows you to install small programs that run on the Node platform like Grunt and the Grunt plugins we will need later on.
+It is a command line tool that allows you to install small programs that run on the Node platform like Grunt and the Grunt plugins.

 If you want to find out more about npm you can go to npmjs.org but no further knowledge about npm is required to get started with Grunt.